emzilla/emzilla-framework/readme.md

 Bourbon is a sass library dependency in this project.
 If you need to update, you'll have to manually install it.

+Sass files are using ITCSS structure.
+See here https://github.com/itcss/itcss-netmag.